 Ease of Use

-The LeFun is harder to use than the competition both wi-fi and dedicated units earning only 6 of 10 where the wi-fi competition earns closer to 9.
+The LeFun is harder to use than the competition both wi-fi and dedicated units.

 Linking this camera with your phone is manual and requires downloading an app and following the steps.
 It is straightforward enough, but not as intuitive as the competition.
 It has a monitoring time delay that varies between 1 second to 2 minutes based on internet speed and other factors we couldn't pinpoint, but it got worse when we tried to move the camera remotely or use the zoom feature.
 The lag time when remotely operating the camera can be so long we wondered if it was even working.